csabaiBio/modellinglab2019/wsiproc/mirproc_2026.md

    - Normalize.
 (Standard normal variate)
    - Get the sample IDs, cancer labels and patient IDs from the metadata .csv files.
 Combine them with your spectra upon loading!
    - Study and use the background spectrum removal process displayed in one of the example notebooks.
 Remove all background spectra!
 Does this removal produce the same result every time?
+3. Machine learning basics
    - The task is binary classification (NC vs CRC).
 Filter the dataset down to the relevant classes.
 Display class distributions: number of spectra, number of tissue samples, number of patients, number of overlapping patients.
    - Create 5 train-test splits for 5-fold cross-validation.
 A patient cannot have data in both the train and the test set!
 Likewise, a sample must have data only in one of the two sets!
 Also, classes should be at least somewhat balanced.
 Hint: StratifiedGroupKFold().
    - Define an XGBoostClassifier for binary classification.
 Simply test if it runs on a fold.
 Why did we choose XGBoost?
+Are there memory issues during data loading?
+4. Optimization
+   - The entire dataset is about 10 GBs, which can cause memory problems during data loading.
+Discover methods in the XGBoost package to mitigate this issue: DMatrix, streaming for training, or alternate pandas-like packages e. g. polars.
+   - Try handling data directly from hard drive. (libsvm)
-3. Perform the 5-fold cross-validation with the XGBoost model:
+5. Perform the 5-fold cross-validation with the XGBoost model:
    - Run the model for all folds separately.
-   - Display the confusion matrix for the test sets and the AUROC curve.
+   - Display the confusion matrices for the test sets and the AUROC curves.
    - The efficiency metrics are: overall accuracy, AUROC score, sensitivity, specificity.
 What are these?
 What are their ranges?
 How do you define the latter two in our case?
    - Display a summary table of the metrics in an aggregated form: mean values and confidence intervals.
 Be prepared to explain your results!
    - Congratulations!
 You have reproduced the results using the global labels!
    - Bonus: use SHAP to check which features (wavenumbers) were the most important.
-4. Sample selection:
+6. Sample selection:
-   - Just in case, remove the CO2 peak from all spectra and check the difference in results.
+   - Just in case, remove the CO2 peak from all spectra and check the difference in the results.
+You may need to use interpolation.
    - Run the models again and highlight the spectra in the test sets that were misclassified.
    - Does removing all these spectra from training and testing perfects the model?
    - Collect these spectra and display them.
 Where are their position on the heatmaps compared to correctly classified ones?
    - Compare them with each other and with correctly classified spectra using metrics such as correlation and other vector similarity metrics.
    - Compare them within certain spectral regions.
 Could a certain region contain all variability or is it spread out?
-5. Final tasks:
+7. Final tasks:
    - Create a GitHub repository to store your project in.
 All code should have proper documentation: comments, markdown cells,...
 Create a well-organized README.md file.
    - Draw your conclusions!
 Could you recreate the inner structure of the tissue samples?
    - Have a slide on multiple instance learning (MIL).
 Would that help with our problem?